cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-s3.md

 You can also use Cado Host with the --single_file_unzipped parameter - this may be a good option if you do not have direct access to Azure as Cado Response will generate the credentials at Import > Cado Host.

+### Data Flow Diagram
+For a diagram of how our S3 acquisitions operate, please see our [Knowledge Base](https://cadosecurity.zendesk.com/hc/en-gb/articles/23258776328081-How-do-S3-Imports-operate).